 One of the best ways to learn more about a place you’re visiting is to stop by a museum!
 So, one of the top things to do in Jackson is to visit the Jackson Historical Society’s Museum of White Mountain Art.

-While visiting here, you can learn more about Jackson’s history and heritage.
-There are also tons of displays and exhibits, and often there are even archive collections that are open to the public too.
+While visiting this Mt Washington Valley museum, you can learn more about Jackson’s history and heritage.
+There are displays and exhibits, and often there are even archive collections that are open to the public too.
 It’s an underrated place to visit in Jackson.

 Snap a photo at Honeymoon Bridge

 The Honeymoon Bridge, also commonly called Covered Bridge No. 51, is one of Jackson’s top attractions.
-This red-covered bridge crosses right over the Ellis River and is only about 120 feet long, but it’s incredibly historic, having been built in the 1870s.
+This red-covered bridge crosses right over the Ellis River and is only about 120 feet long, but it’s an incredibly historic site, having been built in the 1870s.